 When we or fraud prevention agencies transfer your information outside the European Economic Area, we or the fraud prevention agencies will:

-If we are transferring your information, we may also transfer it to either a country considered by the European Commission to provide adequate protection of your information, or to a different country if you agree to this.
+If we are transferring your information, we may also transfer it to either a country considered by the European Commission to provide adequate protection of your information, or to a different country if you agree to that.
 If we transfer your information outside the European Economic Area in other circumstances (for example, because we have to reveal the information to help prevent or detect a crime), we’ll make sure we share that information lawfully.

 You can ask for copies of the appropriate protection we have in place by contacting us as set out in the ‘Contact us’ section.